 Hence Google implemented the new AI system to remove some of the manual implementation.

 Google has thousands of servers and it is mission critical that they all run reliably and efficiently.
 In light of this, the company asserts it has tailored the AI agents from the ground up with safety and reliability the priority, using eight different mechanisms in an effort to guarantee reliable system behaviour.

 For example, one simple step Google has put into place is to estimate uncertainty.
-There are billions of actions involved with the data centres and for every one of these the AI agent determines its confidence on whether it’s a good step – actions with low confidence are eliminated from consideration.
+There are billions of actions involved with the data centers and for every one of these the AI agent determines its confidence on whether it's a good step – actions with low confidence are eliminated from consideration.

-Another example is two-layer verification, whereby optimal actions computed by the AI are vetted against an internal list of safety constraints that are established by the data centre operators.
+Another example is two-layer verification, whereby optimal actions computed by the AI are vetted against an internal list of safety constraints that are established by the data center operators.
 Furthermore, the operators are always in control and can exit from AI control mode at any time.

 After being in operation for a matter of months the system has already proven itself with consistent energy savings of around 30 percent on average.
 Furthermore, Google expects this to improve over time as the system gains access to more data and the boundaries expanded as the technology matures.

-"It was amazing to see the AI learn to take advantage of winter conditions and produce colder than normal water, which reduces the energy required for cooling within the data centre.
-Rules don’t get better over time, but AI does,” says Fuenffinger.
+"It was amazing to see the AI learn to take advantage of winter conditions and produce colder than normal water, which reduces the energy required for cooling within the data center.
+Rules don't get better over time, but AI does,” says Fuenffinger.